Pernod (brand): Product attributes

-Like most high-quality absinthes, Pernod Fils was produced by macerating herbs, including wormwood, fennel, melissa and anise in a neutral spirit of agricultural origin (usually, wine) in a copper alembic where the mixture was then distilled, to produce a transparent liquor.
-Part of the distillate was then steeped with additional herbs, such as hyssop and petite wormwood, to produce a green-colored fraction that was then filtered and reunited with the main part.
+Like most high-quality absinthes, Pernod Fils was produced by macerating herbs, including common wormwood, fennel, melissa and anise in a neutral spirit of agricultural origin (usually, wine) in a copper alembic where the mixture was then distilled, to produce a transparent liquor.
+Part of the distillate was then steeped with additional herbs, such as hyssop and the Roman wormwood, to produce a green-colored fraction that was then filtered and reunited with the main part.
 The coloration process was done primarily to impart additional flavor and aroma to the absinthe, but the ensuing light olive tint also had the added benefit of enhancing its visual appeal.
 The colored distillate was then reduced in strength, with the 68% ABV product representing the most popular version of the brand.
-The predominant flavor in Pernod Fils, like all absinthes, was primarily anise—a flavor commonly misidentified by anglophones as "licorice".
+The predominant flavor in Pernod Fils, like all absinthes, was primarily anise—a flavor commonly misidentified by anglophones as "liquorice".

 Demonization and banning of absinthe

 The sheer popularity of absinthe indirectly contributed to its own demise.
 The absence of a proper appellation of control and regulated production standards invited cheap, industrial versions of the drink into urban markets.
 These poor-quality absinthes appealed to alcoholics of low socioeconomic status and were commonly adulterated with a variety of toxic substances to make certain attributes (e.g., color) of these inferior brands more convincing.
 This opened the door for the detractors of absinthe to accuse the drink of being harmful and deleterious, making it a convenient scapegoat for societal ills.
-Scientists conducted studies involving the injection of pure wormwood essence into small animals.
+Scientists conducted studies involving the injection of pure common wormwood essence into small animals.
 Whilst these tests usually resulted in convulsions followed by the death of the test animals, these tests were flawed and unrepresentative of absinthe consumption.
 Despite pleas by absinthe distillers for quality regulations for the category, the enemies of absinthe pushed to ban the popular drink.
 By 1915, absinthe was banned throughout much of Europe and the world.
 All French absinthe distilleries closed their doors, which caused the demise of Pernod Fils in France.

 Post-ban years

-Despite the crippling effects of the French ban and the subsequent First World War, Pernod Fils' absinthe did not completely disappear.
-Production was resumed on a smaller scale at the Banus distillery in Tarragona, Catalonia, where absinthe had never been formally banned.
+Despite the crippling effects of the French ban and the subsequent World War I, Pernod Fils' absinthe did not completely disappear.
+Production was resumed on a smaller scale at the Banus distillery in Tarragona, Catalonia, Spain, where absinthe had never been formally banned.
 However, the drink never regained its former popularity, and by the 1960s, production of Pernod's absinthe was ceased.
-Concurrently in France, the Pernod company began producing a liqueur d'anis (anise liqueur) in the years that followed the First World War, and it is this product which has evolved over the decades into its familiar present-day incarnation.
+Concurrently in France, the Pernod company began producing a liqueur d'anis (anise liqueur) in the years that followed World War I, and it is this product which has evolved over the decades into its familiar present-day incarnation.
 Modern-day Pernod liqueur d'anis is altogether different from its predecessor, being compounded from a modern, industrial process, being significantly lower proof (45% ABV vs 68% ABV) with a much different flavor profile, and bottled with artificial dye and sugar.